DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

 2. Plugin Tools Class
 ======================

-This Tools class holds the parameter details in a yaml format.
+This tools class holds the parameter details in a yaml format.
-To begin, import the PluginTools class and the function decorator \
+To begin, import the PluginTools class.
-register_plugin_tool.

 .. code-block:: python

-   from savu.plugins.plugin_tools import PluginTools from savu.plugins.utils import register_plugin_tool
+   from savu.plugins.plugin_tools import PluginTools

-Then call the decorator function register_plugin_tool in the line immediately \
-above the class definition.
 Beneath the class definition, write a docstring \
 with a sentence to describe in further detail what your plugin does.

 .. code-block:: python

-    @register_plugin_tool
     class NoProcessTools(PluginTools):
         """The base class from which all plugins should inherit.
         """